aotter/trek-sdk-docs/Web/Install_SDK.md

 # Installation

-Put the following codes in your HTML head.
+Put the following codes in your HTML body bottom.

 ```html
 <!-- start: trek sdk -->